Webinar software: a comparison of the best webinar platforms

 • Which functions are a requirement for you?
 Common examples include whiteboards, screencasts, chat functionality, or virtual backgrounds.

-• Do you value branding functionalities to individually tailor your webinars?
+• Do you value branding functionalities that let you individually tailor your webinars?

 • Will you need analysis and feedback tools?